AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    >[!NOTE]
    >
-   >If the file does not appear in the Solution Explorer window, reopen the file using Open With option.
+   >If the file does not appear in the Solution Explorer window, reopen the file using the Open With option.
 Select the Resource editor as the editor.

 1. In the Solution Explorer window, expand the TEMPLATE_FILE directory, and delete resources 101.